Can Cats Eat Bananas? Are Bananas Safe for My Cat?

 Some meals may cause vomiting, diarrhoea, constipation, or other gastrointestinal disturbances in cats that are sensitive to them.
 After your cat eats any unfamiliar foods, be sure to watch it closely.

-Due to their high sugar content, bananas should not be consumed by cats that have medical disorders like diabetes or obesity.
+Firstly, due to their high sugar content, which can cause a blood sugar spike in cats, bananas should not be given to cats that have medical disorders like diabetes or obesity.
 It could be fine for a time, but it could result in diabetes or high blood sugar.
 Symptoms of diabetes are:

-Because they lack the required enzymes to metabolise or digest plant-based foods, your cat may feel uncomfortable consuming them.
-As a result of digestive issues, cats may have flatulence, nausea or stomach discomfort.
+Secondly, because they lack the required enzymes to metabolise or digest plant-based foods, your cat may feel uncomfortable consuming them.
+As a result of digestive issues, cats may have flatulence, nausea, or stomach discomfort.
 Although they are rare, allergies can happen if a cat eats a banana.

 An allergic reaction may result in itchy skin, a rash, or watery eyes.
 If your cat’s mouth or neck itches, it paws at those areas or rubs against objects.